FactomProject/factom-docs/api/includes/_factomd-api.md

 }
 ```

-Returns an array of the entries that have been submitted but have not been recoreded into the blockchain.
+Returns an array of the entries that have been submitted but have not been recorded into the blockchain.

 ## pending-transactions